A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Method

 Our adjustments in the sequential dimension serve two purposes: first, to increase entropy while maintaining generation quality to enhance embedding capacity; and second, to counteract the model's sharpening effect \cite{lebrun2022evaluating}, a tendency where the model becomes overly confident in its predictions, which can reduce the diversity and creativity of the generated stego text.

-We dynamically adjust the temperature at each time step $t$ based on the instantaneous entropy $E_t$ of the model：
+We dynamically adjust the temperature at each time step $t$ based on the instantaneous entropy $E_t$ of the model:

-By dynamically adjusting the temperature, which influences the certainty of the model's selections, we preserve the original token sequence predicted by the model while reducing its bias toward overly confident patterns.
+By conditioning the temperature on the instantaneous entropy of each decoding step, FreStega avoids using a single fixed smoothing strength for all contexts.

-This strategy enhances the model's ability to generate diverse and varied stego text, better capturing the natural unpredictability and richness of human language.
+This strategy enhances the model's ability to generate diverse stego text, better capturing the natural unpredictability and richness of human language.
 The temperature $TP_t$ at time step $t$ is adjusted using the temperature function $Temp(\cdot)$:

-where $TP_t$ is the adjusted temperature at time step $t$, $c$ is the factor controlling the adjustment strength, $\theta$ is a scaling factor, which we typically fix at 0.01, and the base value 1 represents the default temperature typically provided by LLMs from HuggingFace, which can be determined by user settings.
+where $TP_t$ is the adjusted temperature at time step $t$, $c$ controls the adjustment strength, $\theta$ is a scaling factor that we typically fix at 0.01, and the base value 1 represents the default temperature typically used by Hugging Face LLMs, which can be determined by user settings.

-We chose a logarithmic function because the log function $log(x)$ naturally counteracts the exponential nature of the softmax (i.e., the $e^{(x)}$ term), making it inherently effective at mitigating distribution sharpening in language models: when the entropy is low, the temperature increases rapidly; when the entropy is high, the temperature increases slowly.
-Given that $E_t$ ranges within $[0, \log_2(\text{Tokenizer.VocabSize})]$, the adjustment range of $TP_t$ is bounded within$ [0, 0.01 \cdot \log_2(1 + c \cdot \log_2(\text{Tokenizer.VocabSize}))]$, representing a modest smoothing effect.
-This design aligns with our primary goal of increasing the entropy of the generated stegotext — and thus enhancing steganographic capacity — while preserving linguistic quality.
-Other forms of entropy-driven dynamic temperature adjustment functions, as long as they maintain a positive first derivative and negative second derivative within $[0, \log_2(\text{VocabSize})]$, can also be employed as alternative strategies in our sequential adjustment framework to mitigate distribution sharpening.
+The logarithmic temperature has three useful properties.
+First, since $E_t\in[0,\log_2(|\mathscr{V}|)]$, $TP_t$ is bounded by $[1,1+\theta\log_2(1+c\log_2(|\mathscr{V}|))]$, keeping the adjustment mild.
+Second, the logarithm is increasing and concave: the temperature grows with the current entropy, but the marginal growth decreases, allowing entropy-aware exploration without excessive global over-smoothing.
+Low-entropy deterministic contexts therefore remain close to the base distribution.
+Third, dividing all logits by the same positive scalar preserves token ranking, so sequential adjustment changes distribution sharpness without replacing the model's preferred token with a semantically inconsistent one.

-The probability of each token will be readjusted by the sequential probability distribution reform function $RF_t$.
+The probability of each token is readjusted by the sequential probability distribution reform function $RF_t$.